pub struct Vector<K: Scalar> {

 fn from(array: [K; N]) -> Self

-Converts an array of type [K; N]
+Converts an array of type [K; N] into a Vector<K>.

 §Parameters

-: An array of type[K; N]
+array: An array of type[K; N]to convert.

 §Returns